'Pogba can come back to Juventus' - Raiola reveals Man Utd's star next possible destination | Goal.com

 "He is under contract for the next 18 months and it will expire in the summer of 2022."

-Pundit Jamie Carragher was asked on Sky Sports for his views on how United should respond , and he said: "Get rid.
+Former Liverpool defender Jamie Carragher explained how he thinks United should now respond , telling Sky Sports : "Get rid.
 I have been saying this for 12 months.

 "Oh my god, he is the most overrated player I have seen in my life."